Back to Blog

 Use ChatGPT, Claude, or your AI tool of choice to generate a first draft.
 Feed it the job description, your experience, and any specific achievements you want to highlight.
 Let AI handle the blank-page problem and give you a structural starting point.

-Step 2: Remove Invisible Watermarks
+Step 2: Clean Up Invisible Characters

 Step 3: Check ATS Compatibility